alphapialpha/better-pi-desktop/README.md

 # Better-Pi-Desktop
-Automatically install a minimal desktop environment (GNOME, GDM, and hardware-accelerated Chromium) on Raspberry Pi OS Lite.
+Automatically install a minimal desktop environment (GNOME, GDM, and hardware-accelerated Chromium) on a fresh Raspberry Pi OS Lite installation.

 ### Steps:
 1. Start with a fresh install of _Raspberry Pi OS Lite_ and boot up the system.
 Complete the basic setup (language, keyboard, user).